Tax season is here again.

-The Internal Revenue Service (IRS) will begin accepting tax returns later this month.
-In late January, NYSLRS will mail tax information to retirees (and some members and beneficiaries) so they can file their taxes.
+In late January, NYSLRS mailed tax information to retirees (and some members and beneficiaries) so they can file their taxes.

-NYSLRS pensions are not subject to New York State income taxes, but they are subject to federal taxes.
-By January 31, we’ll mail 1099-R tax forms to nearly half a million retirees and beneficiaries.
-We also mail 1099-Rs to beneficiaries who received taxable income from NYSLRS in 2018, members who have taken taxable NYSLRS loans or have defaulted on their loans, and those who ended their membership and withdrew their contributions in 2018.
+NYSLRS pensions are not subject to New York State or local income taxes, but in most cases they are subject to federal taxes.
+In January, we mailed 1099-R tax forms to almost 500,000 retirees who receive taxable benefits.
+We also mailed 1099-Rs to beneficiaries who received taxable income from NYSLRS in 2019, members who have taken taxable NYSLRS loans or have defaulted on their loans, and those who ended their membership and withdrew their contributions in 2019.

 A 1099-R shows: